 Call your service provider and explain to them that you need a lower rate – or else you’ll opt for a different provider; if you’re currently outside of a contract term, better for you.

 Still, wondering how to save money?
-The average price for cable TV is something like $106 a month.
-When you realize that cable costs up to $1272 a year, it’s easy to understand why saving can be such a problem.
+The average price for cable TV is around $217 a month.
+When you realize that cable costs up to $2604 a year, it’s easy to understand why saving can be such a problem.

 If you still use cable, chances are that you’re paying a premium package with hundreds of channels but rarely watch TV.
 Try downgrading your cable package.
-By changing your cable package, you could cut your cable bill by as much as $40 per month.
+By changing your cable package, you could cut your cable bill by a LOT.

 Beyond the obvious health benefits of reducing screen time, decreasing over-reliance on cable TV can save you money (a lower electric bill, less exposure to spending-inducing ads).

 Many American homes are cutting the cord.
-If living without TV isn’t an option, but you have a smart TV, ditch expensive cable packages for affordable internet-based network apps, and streaming services like Amazon Prime, Netflix, Sling TV, and Hulu+.
+If living without TV isn’t an option, but you have a smart TV, ditch expensive cable packages for affordable internet-based network apps, and a single streaming service like Amazon Prime, Netflix, Sling TV, and Hulu+.